Some pictures of my fin de siecle cycling suit which I’ve sewn some years ago.

-For the cylcing jacket I used brown wool or wool blend fabric from my stash.
+For the cylcing jacket I used brown wool or a wool-blend fabric from my stash.

-The front of the cycling jacket and sleeves are braided in military style, like those 1890s military styled ladies’ jackets.
-Here’s a ca. 1890s black velvet jacket with soutache braid trim, a Victorian black wool riding jacket with soutache, and an 1880s red wool coat with black soutache trim.
+The front of the cycling jacket and sleeves are braided in military style, like these 1890s military styled ladies’ jackets.
+Here’s a ca. 1890s black velvet jacket with soutache braid trim, a Victorian black wool riding jacket with soutache and an 1880s red wool coat with black soutache trim.

-I made my own fabric soutache braid for the jacket: I cut long strips of thin black lining fabric, joined them, folded them three times (so that all raw edges are hidden), and stitched down the middle to secure the layers.
-Then I pinned the fabric soutache in loops to the jacket and used my sewing machine to stitch it down.
+I made my own fabric soutache braid for the jacket: I cut long strips of thin black lining fabric, joined them together, folded them three times (so that all raw edges are hidden) and stitched down the center to secure the layers.
+Then I formed loops, pinned the fabric soutache to the jacket and used my sewing machine to stitch it down.
 Here’s a picture of a similar fabric soutache (in the middle of the page).

-I covered buttons with the same black cotton velvet to match the cuffs.
+I covered the buttons with the same black cotton velvet to match the cuffs.

 The jacket has princess seams at the back.

-I have two skirts which I can wear with the bicycle jacket: a bought and remodeled, pleated brown wool skirt …
+I have two skirts which I can wear with the bicycle jacket: a store-bought, refashioned, pleated brown wool skirt …

-I’m wearing my straw boater hat with my Edwardian bicycle costume …
+I’m wearing my straw boater hat with the Edwardian bicycle costume.

-… which I trimmed with black velvet ribbon.
+I trimmed the boater hat with black velvet ribbon.
 Here’s an 1899 photograph of a woman in cycling outfit with boater hat.